The 5 Best Speakers for Church Sanctuary

 • An attractive 18-gauge perforated steel grille protects components from damage.

-• Dual-angle pole-mount socket allows the speakers to tilt 10 for more uniform audience coverage
+• The dual-angle pole-mount socket allows the speakers to tilt 10 for more uniform audience coverage

 • Progressive Transition high-frequency waveguide